Diff

 Similar to git, chezmoi includes a "textconv" feature that can transform file contents before passing them to the diff program.
 This is primarily useful for generating human-readable diffs of binary files.

-For example, to show diffs of macOS .plist
+For example, to show diffs of macOS .plist files, add the following to your

 configuration file: